bvanseg/ccake/README.md

 ## Build

 - Install cargo for Rust.
-- Clone the project and run `cargo build` in the root directory.
+- Clone the project and cd into the project directory.
+- Run `cargo build` in the root directory of the project.

 ## Usage

 - Use `cargo run -- <ccake args>` to test ccake.
 Example: `cargo run -- --version`

-- To build the local C project, you will need to first run `cargo run -- init` to initialize the root directory as a ccake project.
-Afterwards, open the newly generated `ccake.toml` and edit the `compiler_dir` property to point to your preferred C/C++ Compiler's executable.
+### Examples on Windows

+- Run `cargo build` and then add the generated executable to your environment variables path.
+This will allow you to invoke the `ccake` command in the terminal.
+- Run `ccake install mingw` to install a portable GCC compiler toolchain.
+This command will also set CCake's default C/C++ compiler paths to GCC/G++ respectively.
+- `cd` into any of the projects found in the `examples` folder.
+- Run `ccake build`.
+This should output an executable for the binary projects into an `out` folder.
+- Run the executable.

+### Examples on Linux

+- Linux is not yet supported by CCake.
+PRs are welcome to add Linux support.